hectorastrom/CRInteractive/README.md

 ### `flask send_emails`
 - Opens and reads the rowers.csv file in the static folder and creates accounts for and emails all users not already in the database.
 Each user added is printed and a messages if an email was sent to them is printed.
 If a user is already in the database then they are ignored.
 ### `flask print_usertable 'team'`
 - Takes in a team name (abbreviated or not) and prints a table with all users on that team.
-Each user's registration status, name, email, and registration date is printed.
+Each user's id, registration status, name, email, and registration date is printed.

 # Making Changes On Production Server